Skip Navigation

 CareQuest Institute for Oral Health.
 2024.
 Oral and mental health during and after pregnancy: The importance of medical-dental-behavioral integration.
 Boston, MA: CareQuest Institute for Oral Health, 4 pp.

-Annotation: This report discusses the importance of integrating oral health care into obstetrical and gynecological care to improve the oral health and mental health of women during and after pregnancy.
+Annotation: This report discusses the importance of integrating oral health care and mental health care into obstetrical care to improve the overall health of women during and after pregnancy.
 The report explains why poor oral health and mental health may be a particular problem for women during and after pregnancy, and how oral health and mental health are linked.
-It also explains the part obstetrician-gynecologists can play in identifying oral health and mental health problems in their pregnant and postpartum patients.
-Statistical information from the 2021 State of Oral Health Equity survey is presented, along with a call to action.
+The report also explains the role obstetricians can play in identifying oral health and mental health problems in pregnant and postpartum women.

 Keywords: Gynecology, Mental health, Obstetrical care, Oral health, Pregnant women, Service integration, Statistical data